 - What if I owe the University Money?

 If you owe the University money for any reason (fees, library fines for unreturned books, etc.) you will not be permitted to graduate, so please ensure that you have cleared any debts.
 Any money you owe will normally be displayed on the Application to Graduate form.
 However, as the Graduation Team receives notice of debt daily from various sections of the University it may not be displayed on your form.
 If you receive a letter or email saying that you owe money or have unreturned library books please do not ignore it even if you think the information is wrong.
 Contact us immediately to resolve the issue.

-Students who continue to owe money to the University after an in-absentia graduation deadline will not have their application processed.
-You will not be permitted to graduate in-absentia on this occasion and your application will be kept on hold until the debt is paid.
+If you continue to owe money your application will be kept on hold until the debt is paid.
 The onus is on you to advise the Graduation Team that the debt has been paid.

 - What if I want to change my application?